Tuition and Fees

 Federal Pell Grant Program

 The Pell Grant Program, the largest grant program available, is a federal need-based grant.
 Eligibility is determined by the results of the Free Application for Federal Student Aid (FAFSA).
-The amount of the grant is based on Expected Family Contribution (EFC) and number of credit hours enrolled.
+The amount of the grant is based on Expected Family Contribution (EFC) and number of credit hours enrolled each semester.
 All students who do not have a bachelor’s degree are automatically considered for this grant.
 Awards are made throughout the year.
-For 2013-2014, the maximum award is $5,645.
 The Department of Education may adjust this figure yearly.

 Iraq and Afghanistan Service Grant